MikhailBerezin/Wavelet_hyperspectral/README.md

 **STEP 1.**

-Performs wavelet compression of hyperspectral data with `wavelet_transform`.
+Performs wavelet compression of hyperspectral data with `wavelet_transform' or with 'wavelet_transform_entropy'

 **Key Features**
 1. Interactive File Selection: